-Your independent medical evaluation scheduled through MCN will be different from a visit with your own physician.
-The goal of a standard (non-medical review) examination is to maintain your overall health and usually involves treatment.
-An independent medical evaluation is an examination based upon claim questions posed by a client who needs to make decisions of a medical nature.
-Treatment is not offered and the evaluating physician/consultant is not engaged in a physician-patient relationship with you.
+Your Independent Medical Exam (IME) scheduled through MCN will be different from a visit with your own medical provider.
+The goal of a standard office visit/examination is to maintain your overall health, and usually involves treatment.
+An IME is an examination based upon claim questions posed by a client who needs to make decisions of a medical nature.
+Treatment is not offered and the evaluating provider is not at – any point – engaged in a doctor-patient relationship with you.

-You may be evaluated by more than one consultant depending on the nature of your injuries or condition.
-The consultant(s) are not employed by or affiliated with the party requesting your evaluation and they are not employees of MCN, Inc.
+You may be evaluated by more than one provider depending on the nature of your injuries or condition.
+The providers(s) are not employed by or affiliated with the party requesting your evaluation and they are not employees of MCN.

-This evaluation may have been requested by any one of the following: your attending physician, an attorney, government agency, an insurance company, or by a claims adjuster managing your injury claim.
+This evaluation may have been requested by any one of the following: your treating provider, an attorney, a government agency, an insurance company, or by a claims adjuster managing your injury claim.
 The purposes of the evaluation are to obtain an objective opinion on your injury or disability claim and to answer specific questions by the requesting party.

-This evaluation is not meant to constitute a general medical evaluation and is not a substitute for your seeking any necessary care from your personal physician(s) or other regular health care provider.
+This evaluation is not meant to constitute a general medical evaluation and is not a substitute for your seeking any necessary care from your personal provider(s) or other regular health care provider.
 The objective evaluation results may be summarized in the form of a written report which will be forwarded to the party that requested this evaluation.
-Please note that the opinions expressed in any report are the conclusions of the examining consultant(s) and do not reflect the opinions of MCN, Inc.
+Please note that the opinions expressed in any and all report are the conclusions of the examining provider(s) and do not reflect the opinions of MCN.

-Your examination with an MCN examiner is usually on a one-time basis.
-You are being examined for the purpose assisting in the management of your claim, not treatment.
-With this in mind, the medical professional with whom you are scheduled with does not keep your medical record on file.
+Your examination with an MCN provider is usually on a one-time basis.
+You are being examined for the purpose of assisting in the management of your claim, not to receive treatment.
+With this in mind, the medical professional you are scheduled with does not keep your medical record on file.

 Your examination should meet the highest possible medical standards.
-MCN also recognizes the importance of reputation and credibility, and carefully credentials consultants through external verification of licensure, Board Certification and regulatory compliance.
+MCN also recognizes the importance of reputation and credibility, and carefully credentials providers through external verification of licensure, Board Certification and regulatory compliance.

 Before arriving for your examination, you will be contacted by an MCN representative in preparation for the appointment.
 MCN staff will contact you as needed for more instructions, forms, and/or paperwork.
-If you have any questions, please contact MCN (link).
+If you have any questions, please contact MCN.

 Depending on the agency’s requirement, you will receive a notification package in the mail with some or all of the following items:

-The examining physician will compile the examination evidence into a medical report.
+The examining provider will compile the examination evidence into a medical report.
 Once completed, the report will be reviewed to verify the content is clear, consistent and complete.
-This quality assurance function is strictly administrative in nature and the opinion of the doctor is conveyed as expressed and intended by the consultant.
+This quality assurance function is strictly administrative in nature and the opinion of the provider is conveyed as expressed and intended by that provider.

-Once the medical report is deemed to be clear, consistent, and complete, it is delivered to the referring agency who will make the claims decision.
+Once the medical report is complete, it is delivered to the referring agency who will make the claims decision.